MLHale/nebraska-gencyber-modules/intro_to_first_principles/lesson-plan.md

+---
+layout: page
-# Lesson Plan Introduction to First Principles
+title: Introduction to Cybersecurity First Principles
+---

 ### Summary
 Learners play a card game to learn the principles of cybersecurity.